terhechte/appventure/posts/2015-09-30-getting-iphone6s-foundry-from-swift.md

 we\'ll do an optional cast to String and if that works out, we can get the actual String value out of the `Optional`.

-If we do it this way, it will not blow up whtn the contents of the reference are, say, a `CFDate` or a `CFBoolean`.
+If we do it this way, it will not blow up when the contents of the reference are, say, a `CFDate` or a `CFBoolean`.
 This is particularly easy with [Swift\'s Pattern Matching syntax](lnk::switch):